 The RSPCA is opposed to teeth clipping, tail docking and ear notching as routine husbandry procedures.
 These procedures, especially when performed without anaesthesia or pain relief, cause significant stress and pain to piglets.
 The docking of tails in any animal should never be performed unless under veterinary advice to improve an individual animal’s health and welfare.
 Intact tails that are unbitten on farm are probably one of the best indicators of a well-managed pig production system.

 Since teeth clipping and tail biting can cause very poor welfare and are painful both in the short and long term, alternative measures should be implemented and more research should be conducted on ways to control tail biting.
 Alternative methods for on-farm identification of pigs also needs to be explored to provide producers ways to easily and quickly identify pigs without the need for painful husbandry procedures like ear notching.

-Teeth clipping, tail docking and ear notching is not permitted under the RSPCA Approved Farming Scheme Standard – Pigs.
-Visit the RSPCA Approved Farming Scheme website for more information.
+Teeth clipping, tail docking, ear notching and physical castration is not permitted under the RSPCA Approved Farming Scheme Standard – Pigs.
+Find out more about what RSPCA Approved means for pigs.

 AVMA (2014) Literature review on the welfare implications of teeth clipping, tail docking and permanent identification of piglets.